Mor1049/projects/README.md

 # projects
 These repository contains various coding projects I did in the last years.
+The projects include for example a Twitter Sentiment Analysis Tool, that shows what percentage of Twitter users sees a topic in a positive, negative or neutral way.
+The tool also shows a wordcloud, with the words that have been used most in relation to the topic.
+Other folders include codes that create Instagram Style Filters or can recover image files that got deleted from a memory card.
+The folder finance includes a fully functional website that allows the users to simulate online stock trading activity with real-time prices.